MA History and Classics

 Introducing MA History and Classics

-History is a perfect partner for classics, the study of the languages, history, and literatures of the ancient Greeks and Romans.
+History is a perfect partner for classics, the study of the languages, literature, history, art, and the archaeology of ancient Greeks and Romans.
 Knowledge of and enquiry into the ancient world was vitally important in later periods of history, and knowledge of the classical world is an important tool for historians of all periods, places and themes.

-In history courses cover historical periods from the early Middle Ages to the most recent past; geographical regions including Britain and Europe, Asia, Africa, and the Americas; and a wide variety of approaches to the past, including political history, cultural history, social history, economic history, gender history, and global and transnational history.
+In history, courses cover historical periods from the early Middle Ages to the most recent past; geographical regions including Britain and Europe, Asia, Africa, and the Americas; and a wide variety of approaches to the past, including political history, cultural history, social history, economic history, intellectual history, gender history, and global and transnational history.

 History courses in Year 1 are broad survey courses that are designed to prepare you for more specialised study in Years 3 and 4.
 Current courses range from the Middle Ages to the present.
 You will take one of these courses and also a compulsory course in historical skills that engages with broader questions about the nature of history as an academic discipline and the methods and skills required for historical research.